Deep Historical Borrowing Framework to Prospectively and Simultaneously Synthesize Control Information in Confirmatory Clinical Trials with Multiple Endpoints: A Bayesian hierarchical model on historical control data

 \section{A Bayesian hierarchical model on historical control data}

 Consider a two-group randomized controlled clinical trial with $I$ ($I \geq 2$) endpoints to study the efficacy of a treatment versus placebo.
 We consider a setup of $I=2$ binary endpoints for illustration, but our method can be readily generalized to $I>2$ endpoints and other types of endpoints.
 Denote $R^{(t)}_{i, 0}$ as the number of responders in the current treatment group for endpoint $i$, where $i \in \{1, \cdots, I \}$, and $n^{(t)}_0$ as the total number of subjects from the treatment arm in the current trial.
-For each endpoint $i$, a beta conjugate prior is assumed on the binomial sampling distribution with rate $\psi^{(t)}_{i, 0}$,
+The superscript ``(t)'' denotes the treatment group.
+For each endpoint $i$, a Beta conjugate prior is assumed on the Binomial sampling distribution with rate $\psi^{(t)}_{i, 0}$,

 The control data are available in the current trial and $J$ historical studies.
 The corresponding notations are denoted as $R^{(c)}_{i, j}$ and $n^{(c)}_j$, where $j=0$ indicates the current trial, $j \in \left\{1, \cdots, J \right\}$ is the index of historical study $j$, and $i \in \left\{1, \cdots, I \right\}$ refers to endpoint $i$.
 We consider the following Bayesian hierarchical model on the control data \citep{neuenschwander2010summarizing, schmidli2014robust},